NHOrus/srwq-compilation/disc-2/episode-01.md

 "Hey, don't gargle in my face when I've just gotten up."

 "Oh, a Caladosian.
-Gomei, but Madam has been sleeping in that seat for...etto...a while, I guess, and hasn't ordered anything.
+Gomei, but Madam has been sleeping in that seat for... etto... a while, I guess, and hasn't ordered anything.
 Will madam be making a purchase at all?"

 "...I could murder three coffees right now, but I don't have any moon dollars."
 You hop off the seat and look out onto the street.

 The city is rather old-timey, like a gangster movie set in china-town.
 Asian people walk the streets in 1920s clothes, old-style cars drive by, some spewing steam, others petrol fumes.
 Nearby, a man in a labcoat looks into an odd telescope, while up the road, a pointy-eared man and some kind of man-shaped crocodile are having an argument.

-WHAT WILL OUR HEROINE DO??
-Gilliam Yaeger !q0uEtog.ao Mon 22 Mar 2010 16:08:46 No.4737108 Report
->>4737096
-So, where the hell are we?
-Perhaps we should search out a source of information to get our bearings?

-Perhaps ask the waiter where we are, very discreetly.
-As if the name of the town has slipped our mind for a second...

-Most of all, act like nothing is out of the ordinary.
-We have seen wierder things, after all.
-Stealthyboy !fchRKomfls Mon 22 Mar 2010 16:11:46 No.4737120 Report
-Quoted By: >>4737137
->>4737096
->man-shaped crocodile

-Ok, don't panic, it's only a- HOLY FUCK IT'S A MAN SHAPED CROCODILE Goddamn Sandwitches Mon 22 Mar 2010 16:16:46 No.4737133 Report Quoted By: >>4737137
->>4737096
-Wait, so the R-Blade just...
-Vanished?
-Hmm...
-Ah well.

-Freak out at the sight of the Alligator man.
-Anonymous Mon 22 Mar 2010 16:18:46 No.4737137 Report
-Quoted By: >>4737154
->>4737120
->>4737133
-Don't freak out.

-Go HOLY SHIT THATS SO AWESOME!
-Lord Guilford !UuMJgvNa0Y Mon 22 Mar 2010 16:24:46 No.4737152 Report
-FUCK YEAH GATOR MAN
-Goddamn Sandwitches Mon 22 Mar 2010 16:25:46 No.4737154 Report
->>4737137
-That actually makes more sense for Katina doesn't it.
-Alright then still go Holy Shit, just have it be a FUCK YEAH kind of holy shit rather than a "What the hell is that".
-Sciencegar Sciencebolt Mon 22 Mar 2010 16:55:46 No.4737224 Report
 You jog over to the small corwd which is forming about the two.
 You can't really tell what the crowd is muttering, sounds like Japanese, but the general mood seems to be curiousity and distrust.

 Ears is dressed in one of those velvety floral-pattern costumes that girls wear in kung fu movies, but is definitely male.
 You can't really determine whether he's asian or caucasian, the odd shape of his face, the ears, and the catlike eyes are too distracting.
 Croc isn't quite as monstrous as he looked from a distance.
 He's dressed in what you would consider casual clothes, a shirt and loose pants, and sandals over clawed feet.
 If it weren't for the elongated snout and the green scales, you'd think he was your average blue-collar dude on a break.